PowerMops/powermops-site/src/routes/pmops/Classes-1.md

 We have defined several classes which make it easy to handle groups of objects.
 By multiply inheriting Obj\_array with any other class, you create an array of objects of that class.
-You then use the select: method to make one of those objects &lsquo;current&rsquo;, and can then access the &lsquo;current&rsquo; object exactly as if it were a normal object, i.e. not part an array at all.
+You then use the select: method to make one of those objects 'current', and can then access the 'current' object exactly as if it were a normal object, i.e. not part an array at all.

 Class X-Array adds to the basic Array the ability to execute one of its